 In Nevada, a licensed lawsuit loan lender may not charge more than 40% annual interest rate (APR) on a loan.

 There are actually no restrictions on how you may spend the money you are advanced in a pre-settlement loan in Nevada.
 You are advised to spend it on necessities such as:

 - medical bills

 - car repairs

 - credit card debt

-But borrowers may spend the money on anything they wish.
+Though you may spend the money on anything you wish.

 Learn more about our Las Vegas personal injury attorneys.